zhullyb/monyhar/monyhar/docs/api_keys.md

 **How-to:**
 First, acquire API keys.
-Then, specify the API keys to use either when you build Chromium, or at runtime using environment variables.
+Then, specify the API keys to use either when you build Monyhar, or at runtime using environment variables.

 ## Acquiring Keys